-Contributions designated for the Future Fund or the Special Project fund are recognized as revenue of the relevant fund in the year received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Contributions designated for the Future Fund are recognized as revenue of the relevant fund in the year received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

 Endowment contributions are reported in the Endowment Fund in the year received.